-The first point to note is that a higher manipulation cost lowers the optimal values for the response parameters $\chi_2^j$ , under both Nash and coordination.
-This negative correlation is the consequence of regulators, under both policy regimes, internalizing the effect of their policy choices on their objective function (31).
-In turn, a less aggressive policy (despite being optimal from the regulator's perspective) means that it does less to stabilize the economy-including, in particular, market interest rates, which drive household consumption.
+The first point to note is that, a higher manipulation cost lowers the optimal values for the response parameters $\chi_2^j$ , under both Nash and coordination.
+This negative correlation is the consequence of regulators, under both policy regimes, internalizing the effect of their policy choices on their objective function (37).
+In turn, a less aggressive policy (despite being optimal from the regulator's perspective) means that it does less to stabilize the economy including, in particular, market interest rates, which drive household consumption.
 The second point is that the higher the cost, the more similar policies under the two regimes become.
-The consequences of both of these effects (a weaker impact on stability, increased similarity in setting policy instruments) is that the gains from coordination, despite remaining positive, become smaller for higher values of the cost and the magnitude of the welfare gain associated with macroprudential policy coordination.
+The consequences of both of these effects (a weaker impact on stability, increased similarity in setting policy instruments) is that the gains from coordination, despite remaining positive, become smaller for higher values of the cost parameter.
+Indeed, there is an inverse relationship, for both parties, between the instrument cost and the magnitude of the welfare gain associated with macroprudential policy coordination.

-7.2 | Financial integration
+7.2 Financial Integration

 Consider now the case where the world economy becomes more integrated financially.
-This is captured by assuming that the cost parameter associated with financial intermediation on world capital markets, $\theta_0^B$ , falls from its benchmark value 0.2 to 0.1.
-Therefore changes in interest rates become more closely correlated across jurisdictions.
+This is captured by assuming that the cost parameter associated with financial intermediation on world capital markets, $\theta_0^B$ , falls from its benchmark value of 0.2 to 0.1.
+Changes in interest rates become therefore more closely correlated across jurisdictions.
 In turn, this implies that shocks in one region are transmitted to a greater extent to the other through capital flows, implying larger financial spillovers and spillbacks, and potentially larger gains from international coordination-given that this regime allows regulators, acting together, to internalize cross-border effects.

-The results are displayed in panel B of Table 3.
-In the benchmark case $\varkappa_W = 0.03$ , they show that while the regulator in the periphery reacts in the same fashion as before under Nash ( $\chi_2^{P,N} =$ 0.4), under coordination it reacts less ( $\chi_2^{P,O} = 0.3$ ).
-In addition, the core regulator reacts now as much as it can, given the upper bound on the response parameters, under both regimes ( $\chi_2^{C,N} =$ $\chi_2^{C,O} = 10$ ).
+The results are displayed in the second panel in Table 3.
+In the benchmark case of $\varkappa_W = 0.03$ , they show that while the regulator in the periphery reacts in the same fashion as before under Nash ( $\chi_2^{P,N} = 0.4$ ), under coordination it reacts less ( $\chi_2^{P,O} = 0.3$ ).
+In addition, the core regulator reacts now as much as it can, given the upper bound on the response parameters, under both regimes ( $\chi_2^{C,N} = \chi_2^{C,O} = 10$ ).
 Thus, compared to the benchmark case, coordination entails burden deepening-the region where the shock occurs does more to stabilize its economy, which allows the other to react less.
-Coordination is again Pareto-improving, and the gains this time are fairly substantial; indeed, the results show that now $\beta^C = 0.06$ , $\beta^P = 0.04$ and $\beta = 0.05$ .
+Coordination is again Pareto improving, and the gains this time are fairly substantial; indeed, the results show that now $\beta^C = 0.06$ , $\beta^P = 0.04$ , and $\beta = 0.05$ .
 The fundamental reason for these outcomes is that greater integration amplifies not only spillovers but also spillbacks, and in so doing enhances the potential benefits of coordinated countercyclical policy responses for all parties-at least for the shock that we consider.
 As shown in Table 3, similar results hold for a higher cost of instrument manipulation, with again policy responses under both regimes (as in the benchmark case) becoming less aggressive, and more similar, as this cost increases.